Skill Sheet: What You Will Learn Here

 - Learn how to hedge using futures

-Hedging is a risk mitigation strategy which allows traders and investors to reduce the risk of their investments.
+Let's begin by understanding what is hedging in trading.
+Hedging in trading is a risk mitigation strategy which allows traders and investors to reduce the risk of their investments.
 This strategy involves taking an opposite position in a related asset.

 Some of the instruments used for hedging include futures, forwards and options.
 Let's see an example to understand how you can use futures for hedging.